You don't have to spend big to live large in Nevada's Sin City.

 This article was first published in January 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Request the Nevada TourBook and Las Vegas Vicinity map at AAA.com or any AAA branch.
 To find places to stay, visit AAA.com/hotels .
-Call AAA Travel at (888) 589-4222 or visit AAA.com/travel .
+For help planning a trip, visit AAA.com/travel .
 For more information, contact the Las Vegas Convention and Visitors Authority: (877) 847-4858, lvcva.com .
 Area code is 702 unless noted.

 EATS AND DRINKS